The Headman’s Oxymoronic And Dramatic Monologue | Latest Nigeria News Today

 Of seeking peace of mind, stability and compromises even in the face of silent screams, right wrongs, virtuous liabilities, uninvited urgings, dressed transparencies, unstable sanities, static flows of impossible solutions, easy riddles, blissful elegies, painless pains, bright nights, dark days and genuine imitations.
 It is a bold stride in spite of repellant pulls and unruly, noisy serenity.
 Life is a legacy.
 A mysterious, matchless march towards nobility and exceptionality.

-It turned out to be a turning point for the two families whose nights had working vacations, whose bodies had restless, sleepless calm by virtues of being locked in frequent friendly battles of tossing live snakes and truthful lies at one another, that day was a dawn and an end, they swore a silent, stern and sane vow to live life awfully good the way they knew how.
+It turned out to be a turning point for the two families whose nights had working vacations, whose bodies had restless, sleepless calm by virtue of being locked in frequent friendly battles of tossing live snakes and truthful lies at one another, that day was a dawn and an end, they swore a silent, stern and sane vow to live life awfully good the way they knew how.
 Life had to be lived, relearned and relished.

 “You are no longer the original copies of children.
 Yet your actions indicate that you’re growing smaller and shorter like burning candles.
 At least, burning candles give out light.
 You don’t!
 Irresponsible responsibility or unbehaving behavior won’t be tolerated here.
 We don’t allow adult children to live in this village.
 Kids, yes.
 Hope your deafness has heard, for it has to heed”.
 The headman concluded.